pivotal/docs-tap/scst-store/api-walkthrough.hbs.md

     For more information, see [Retrieve access tokens for Supply Chain Security Tools - Store](retrieve-access-tokens.hbs.md).

-5. Using the `api/imageReport` endpoint as an example, create a POST request:
+5. Using the `api/imageReport` endpoint as an example, create a post request:

     ```console
     curl https://metadata-store.INGRESS-DOMAIN/api/imageReport \